valeriansaliou/lab-machinelearning/README.md

 # Copyrights

-Refer to the `README.md` file in the `./data` directory for input data licensing notes.
+Refer to the `README.txt` file in the `./data` directory for input data licensing notes.